List of mayors of Oxnard, California

 This is a list of mayors of Oxnard, California.

-The City's first mayor was Richard B. Haydock who led the effort to build the city's Carnegie library, now known as the Carnegie Art Museum.
+The city's first mayor was Richard B. Haydock who led the effort to build the city's Carnegie library, now known as the Carnegie Art Museum.

-The City's longest-serving mayor was Manuel M. Lopez who was mayor for 12 years from 1992 to 2004.
+The city's longest-serving mayor was Manuel M. Lopez who was mayor for 12 years from 1992 to 2004.

-The current mayor is John C. Zaragoza, a former Ventura County Supervisor and Oxnard City Council member who has held the office since 2020.
+The current mayor is Luis McArthur, voted into office in November 2024 after retiring as an Oxnard Police Commander.
+He served 35 years on the police force.